-The passage of any form of rate regulation in California could impair our ability to operate profitably in California, and any such impairment could have a material adverse effect on our financial condition and results of operations.
-On March 30, 2007, the Workers' Compensation Insurance Rating Bureau (WCIRB), an industry-backed private organization that provides statistical analysis, submitted a filing with the California Insurance Commissioner recommending an 11.3% decrease in advisory pure premium rates on new and renewal policies effective July 1, 2007.
-The filing was based on an analysis of loss experience valued as of December 31, 2006 and was made in response to continued reductions in workers' compensation claim costs in California as a result of reform legislation enacted primarily in 2003 and 2004.
-The rate is advisory only and requires approval by the California Insurance Commissioner.
-A public hearing on the matters contained in the WCIRB's filing was held on May 3, 2007.
-If the advisory rate reduction is approved, insurance companies may choose whether or not to adopt the new rates.
+On March 30, 2007, the Workers' Compensation Insurance Rating Bureau (WCIRB), an industry-backed private organization that provides statistical analysis, submitted a filing with the California Insurance Commissioner recommending an 11.3% decrease in advisory pure premium rates on new and renewal policies incepting on or after July 1, 2007.
+The filing was based upon a review of loss and loss adjustment experience through December 31, 2006, and was made in response to continued reductions in California workers' compensation claim costs.
+On May 29, 2007, the California Insurance Commissioner ordered a 14.2% decrease in workers' compensation advisory pure premium rates for policies incepting on or after July 1, 2007, based on the Commissioner's actuarial analysis.